jmenglund/predsim/README.rst

 ``predsim`` is a command-line tool for simulating predictive datasets from `MrBayes <http://mrbayes.sourceforge.net>`_ output files.
-Datasets can be simulated under the GTR + G + I substitution model or any of its nested variants available in MrBayes (JC69, HKY85 etc.).
+Datasets can be simulated under the GTR+G+I substitution model or any of its nested variants available in MrBayes (JC69, HKY85 etc.).

 The script uses `Seq-Gen <http://tree.bio.ed.ac.uk/software/seqgen/>`_ for